 BJD: I’m sorry, I wish I could do more than that.

 INTERVIEWER: No, that’s great.
-Um, so I guess, why don’t we take a look at number four—share a story about a Greenbush neighborhood community tradition, and if you know of any and if they are still observed by the community or by your family.
+So I guess, why don’t we take a look at number four: share a story about a Greenbush neighborhood community tradition, and if you know of any and if they are still observed by the community or by your family.

-Well, my parents used to do that, we did make the cuccidati, and the pignolati, and all these wonderful desserts during the holidays and not eat bread for one day.
-My wife says, you look at life, or this refrigerator, this kitchen—if you’re out of bread, you’re out of food.
-[UNINTELLIGIBLE] But when I moved away, I lost some of these traditions.
+Well, my parents used to do that.
+And we did make the cuccidati, and the pignolati, and all these wonderful desserts during the holidays and not eat bread for one day.
+My wife says, "You look at life, or this refrigerator, this kitchen—if you’re out of bread, you’re out of food." (unintelligible) But when I moved away, I lost some of these traditions.
 My parents got old, and I was gone for twenty-something, twenty-five years, maybe.

-And so I lost—but I still use strained tomatoes, not you know, these things, pulverizes or whatever, mixes it up and pulverizes and strains and gets all the seeds out.
+And so I lost—but I still use strained tomatoes.
+Everybody uses these hotshot pulverizers or whatever—it mixes it up and strains it and gets all the seeds out.
 Yeah, well, it tastes better if you do it by hand.
-So it’s a big pan, it’s like you’re sifting for gold, you know, gold nuggets.
+So it’s a big pan.
+It’s like you’re sifting for gold, you know, gold nuggets.
 It’s got lots and lots of teeny holes, big enough for liquid, obviously, but not for seeds.
-Sit there, and you do it [GRINDS PALM ON TABLE].
+Sit there, and you do it. [grinds palm on table]

-If you have serviceable peasant’s hands [SHOWS PALM] look at that palm, [AUDIO FEEDBACK] compared to my finger, and you keep doing it, mushing it together, until it’s dry.
+If you have serviceable peasant’s hands—[shows palm] look at that palm compared to my finger—and you keep doing it, mushing it together, until it’s dry.
 When it’s dry and you can’t squeeze another drop out of it, then you start with another scoop.

-The last batch I made last year, the best I’ve ever made.
+The last batch I made last year—the best I’ve ever made.
 We had organic—we always have organic these days.
 You’ve gotta have really good tomatoes.
 You know, they’re plum tomatoes, they’re very very good, and the garlic, and it was terrific.
 It’s five-star.
-I really believe that it tastes better [INTERVIEWER COUGHS] if you use your hands whenever possible.
+I really believe that it tastes better if you use your hands whenever possible.

-When I make cookies [GRINDS WITH A HANDLE], the nuts, [TAPS, CHOPS ON TABLETOP], just—there’s a line in here [INDICATES BOOK] about tradition, and I call my dad a “purist”.
+When I make cookies (noises of grinding with a handle), the nuts (taps, chops on tabletop) just—There’s a line in here [indicates book] about tradition, and I call my dad a “purist."
 But a purist is not set in its ways—he or she is not set in their way, but they understand the value, the internal satisfaction you get from doing it yourself.
 And chopping, straining, I mean there are all kinds of things you can refer to.
 I do not make my own pasta—spaghetti.
 I mean spaghetti.
-You can buy better stuff [AUDIO FEEDBACK].
+You can buy better stuff.

 So does that help?